raffylopez/TunedGlobalApp-iOS/README.md

 ### Notes:
 - NSCache and app documents sandbox for image caching, after initial load from network.
 - Since API-sourced image downloads are on the heftier side, cell images are re-scaled through downsampling, for improved performance and responsiveness.
 See: [WWDC 2018: Image and Graphics Best Practices](https://developer.apple.com/videos/play/wwdc2018/219/).
-- Tested on simulator and physical device.
+- Tested using simulator and physical device.